 Scrolling down to the bottom of the screen reveals the Waveform Analyzer showing the waveforms for both current and voltage on all three phases including even and odd harmonics up to the 25th harmonic.
 These waveforms can also be printed at the time of measurement.

-The Measurement Screen displays are updated every one second.
+The Measurement Screen displays are updated every second.
 The controller reads each power analyzer and displays the input voltage and current and calculates the real power, the apparent power and the power factor.

 Control Cabinet: The control cabinet houses the electronics and is protected against impulse through the input and ground connections.

 The model 2500A Voltage Dividers, model 2020A Power Analyzers, a Line-to-Line buffer and Industrial Grade PC Controller are housed in the cabinet.
-The three current transformer and three high voltage capacitor connections are made at the rear of the control cabinet.
+The three current transformer and three high-voltage capacitor connections are made at the rear of the control cabinet.
 A printer, keyboard and monitor port is also available on the rear panel.